NN0X/AdventOfCode-2025/README.md

 ### Elixir
 Immutability is still weird for me.
 I don't like the weird pipe syntax and defmodule thing.
 I wasted around 2h trying to figure out DFS from scratch, because I didn't see that points are in order.
 Raycasting for the win.

+### Odin
+Usable Zig.
+Some syntax choices are interesting, but overall was very intuitive and feature complete.
+Thank god binding C libraries is trivially easy so using GLPK for the Simplex was possible.

 ## License
 This repository is licensed under the [MIT License](LICENSE.md).